PROJECT UPDATE: In an Australian first, we are pleased to announce the AIM BRAIN Project has received NATA accreditation.

 The achievement of NATA accreditation is a huge milestone in the transition from a research project to a certified pathology test, placing Australia alongside the United States, Canada and United Kingdom as one of the few countries world-wide to offer clinically validated methylation profiling.

 “NATA accreditation is a fundamental step to provide confidence around accuracy and consistency of the results, as well as longer term sustainability of the platform here in Australia,” said Professor Nick Gottardo, Chair of ANZCHOG and Co-Chair of the AIM-BRAIN PROject.
 “We have leveraged our connections with our international colleagues at the German Cancer Research Centre (DKFZ) so our children have access to the latest, world-leading diagnostic tools.”

 TO YOUNG AUSTRALIANS

 The AIM BRAIN project helps doctors better understand individual types of tumours.
-With better understanding, treatments can be better tailored to the individual, brain tumour battlers increase their odds of beating the cancer and in some cases, not risk being over treated.
+With better understanding, treatments can be better tailored to the individual brain tumour battlers to increase their odds of beating the cancer and in some cases, not risk being over treated.